Creating Family Traditions: Lemon Ricotta Pancakes

 Now, having a family of my own, I want to continue that family tradition in a way that is meaningful and delicious by bringing something different to the table.

 I first tasted lemon ricotta pancakes when my husband and I had our baby moon in Hawaii.
 This recipe is my recreation of that.
 So far, so good; kids and adults alike seem to be satisfied.
-In fact, the kids demand it so often that it has become Saturday morning Lemon Ricotta Pancakes!
+The pancakes have been such a popular request that it has become our Saturday morning ritual!

 Taking on a ritual, a consistent practice of spending quality time together doing something you and your family enjoy, creates a lifetime of memories for all.
 I'm curious to know - what are some of your family traditions?